Limine-Bootloader/limine-protocol/PROTOCOL.md

  - ACPI reclaimable
  - ACPI NVS

-For [base revision 4](#base-revision-4) or greater, ACPI tables (that being RSDP, RSDT, XSDT, all tables pointed to by RSDT and XSDT, FACS, X_FACS, DSDT, X_DSDT - if present and possible to map) are guaranteed to be mapped within any of the 3 ACPI memory map regions.

 The bootloader page tables are in [bootloader-reclaimable memory](#memory-map-feature) (see the [Memory Map feature](#memory-map-feature)), and their specific layout is undefined as long as they provide the above memory mappings.

-If the executable is a position independent executable, the bootloader is free to relocate it as it sees fit, potentially performing KASLR (as specified by the config).
+If the executable is a position independent executable, the bootloader is free to relocate it as it sees fit, potentially performing slide randomisation.

 ## Caching

 ### x86-64

-The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using write-back (WB) caching at the page tables level.
+The executable, loaded at or above `0xffffffff80000000` in virtual memory, sees all of its segments mapped using write-back (WB) caching at the page tables level.
+That being `PAT[0]`, if the PAT is supported.

-All HHDM and identity map memory regions are mapped using write-back (WB) caching at the page tables level, except framebuffer regions which are mapped using write-combining (WC) caching at the page tables level (if the CPU support the PAT, see below).
+All HHDM and identity map memory regions are mapped using write-back (WB) caching at the page tables level (again, `PAT[0]`), except framebuffer regions which are mapped using write-combining (WC) caching at the page tables level (`PAT[5]`, if the CPU support the PAT, see below).

 If the CPU supports the PAT (Page Attribute Table), its layout is specified to be as follows:
 ```